-In contrast, the Reformed Position is that God's election is unconditional.
-God's sovereign choice of certain individuals for salvation was not based on any foreseen response of obedience on their part, but was based solely in His good and sovereign will.
+In contrast, the Reformed Position is that God’s election is unconditional.
+God’s sovereign choice of certain individuals for salvation was not based on any foreseen response of obedience on their part but was based solely on His good and sovereign will.
 Concerning this doctrine of election, C.H.
 Spurgeon commented,

 “whatever may be said about the doctrine of election, it is written in the Word of God as with an iron pen, and there is no getting rid of it.”